violetwhitney/Measuring-the-Great-Indoors/Webhooks-Connecting-IFTTT-and-Processing/webhooks.md

       background(0);
     }
 }

 ```

 ## Challenge
 ### Can you create your own Processing<>IFTTT Recipe?
-1. Try changing the trigger in Processing to something more interesting then keyPressed.
+1. Try changing the trigger in Processing to something other than `keyPressed`.
+Could it be when the mouse is in an area of the canvas, or maybe at a certain time?
 2. Try changing the webhook action in IFTTT.
-It doesn't need to connect to Kasa, it could connect to something else.
+It doesn't need to connect to Kasa, it could connect to a camera, an email, a sound, or something else.